Universal far-from-equilibrium Dynamics of a Holographic Superconductor

 {\bf Acknowledgements:}\\

-We would like to thank Tarek Anous, Chris Herzog, Nabil Iqbal, Kristan Jensen, Arttu Rajantie, Homer Reid and Toby Wiseman for very helpful discussions.
-This research is supported by the U.S Department of Energy through the LANL/LDRD Program and a LANL J. Robert Oppenheimer fellowship (AD).
-This work was supported in part by the U.S. Department of Energy (DOE) under cooperative research agreement Contract Number DE-FG02-05ER41360 (JS).
+We would like to thank Allan Adams, Tarek Anous, Chris Herzog, Nabil Iqbal, Kristan Jensen, Arttu Rajantie, Homer Reid and Toby Wiseman for very helpful discussions.
+The numerical computations in this paper were performed on the MIT LNS openstack cluster, and we thank Jan Balewski and Paul Acosta for their kind assistance.
+We also thank Allan Adams for providing us with further computational resources.
+This research is supported by the U.S Department of Energy through the LANL/LDRD Program and a LANL J. Robert Oppenheimer fellowship (AdC).
+This work was also supported in part by the U.S. Department of Energy (DOE) under cooperative research agreement Contract Number DE-FG02-05ER41360 (JS).